lucieyarish/add-to-cart/README.md

-# add-to-cart
+# Add to Cart
-🛒 A web app disguised as mobile app for creating shopping list.
+🛒 A web app for creating shopping list disguised as mobile app.